-The Sacred Fiber that United the East and West
+The Legendary Fiber that Still Unites the East and West

-Shen Yun silk scarves allow you to wrap yourself in silk’s divine legacy, timeless traditions, and an angelic beauty that will never age.
+Shen Yun Collections' enchanting collection of silk scarves allows you to wrap yourself in silk's rich legacy, timeless traditions, and an angelic beauty that will never age.

 It all began nearly 5,000 years ago when Empress Leizu was enjoying her afternoon tea.
 In a gift of fate, a silkworm cocoon fell into her warm tea cup and began to slowly unravel.
 Enchanted, Leizu played with the lovely thread, wrapping it around her finger, mesmerized by its paradoxical softness and strength.
 She continued to unwrap the silk until it stretched across her garden.
 At the end of the silk, she found the silkworm responsible for spinning this magical thread.